garagehive/garagehive.github.io/docs/garagehive-user-management.md

    **'Your request was submitted to Garage Hive support.
 You should receive a confirmation email immediately.
 Please note that processing Microsoft licences can take up to 48 hours.'**

+   {% include tip.html title="Note" text="If you did not receive the automated email confirmation, please contact the support team as they may not have received the request." %}

 ### Creating a Service Advisor user
 1. Search for **User Management** in the ![](media/search_icon.png) icon, at the top-right corner.
 2. The user management table opens; it displays all the users, their roles, statuses, user licences and the GH User licences for the system (right-hand side).